Skip to main content

 the ability to be happy, successful, etc. again after something difficult or bad has happened

 Resilience was what helped Cebu rise up from two major storms.
 The first is Ruping (1990s) and Odette (last 2021).
 I remember months of repairing our house.
-After months, things started to normalize.
+After months, things started to return to normal.
 One thing was certain--resilience is but a part of the whole thing.
 One should bounce back and do something afterwards.

 Looking at what the Financially Fat Facebook page said, we make excuses.
 Excuses for poor disaster response (such as the Yolanda response), subpar infrastructure (a real problem that neither the late Benigno "Simeon" C. Aquino III nor Rodrigo R. Duterte, could fully address), and an excuse to stop holding leaders accountable (and maybe that's why they're against even amending the amendable 1987 Constitution of the Philippines).